Photo Plugin Galore: First Try – Two 12 ft Dinghies in Love

 I have shown already some interest here for Yachts and Yachting.
 I have not divulged yet that I used to be an avid dinghy sailor and used to race dinghies as well.
 Alas ever since I ventured into our Hotel business, my own clinker built 12 foot Dinghy dating back from 1944, is stored safely without much attention lately.
 I’m even not sure my old stiff legs will be able to endure a regatta anymore.

-With the plugin tylr-slidr I am able to show you a couple of photos that I uploaded recently, but took in 2005 in Venice during the Biennial of 2005.
+On the original date of this post I used a plugin, Tylr Slidr enabling me to show you a couple of photos that I uploaded recently, but took in 2005 in Venice during the Biennial of 2005.
 There I found two Italian 12 ft Dinghies in the Arsenal.
 They were berthed opposite each other and were giving each other signs with lamps.
 It was an Art installation.
 A sort of act of love.
 Very poetic and I would never have thought of such use of two old dinghies in a basin that was used for maintenance of submarines.

-The Artist, Laura Laura Belém, born in 1974 in Bele Horizonte and working there, was able to make this installation with the help of the Ministry of Culture of Brazil.
+The Artist, Laura Belem, born in 1974 in Bele Horizonte and working there, was able to make this installation with the help of a stipend from the Ministry of Culture of Brazil.

 The 12ft Dinghy is a typical One Design Class.
 It was designed in 1913 by George Cockshott, an amateur boat designer from Southport, Lancashire, who won a competition organized by the Boat Racing Association (BRA).
 The BRA wanted a new sailing dinghy that would also serve as a yacht tender, and Cockshott’s design with its single, high-peaked lugsail fitted the bill.